-A portion of the annual incentive awards granted to the named executive officers in respect of 2014 performance was deferred to both provide ongoing incentives and promote retention.
-In January 2014, the Compensation Committee decided that 20% of several key named executive officers incentive compensation would be issued as deferred cash that would vest in annual pro-rata installments and be paid out over a three-year period from the date of grant.
-Following its 2014 review and in light of the strategic relationship with Blackstone s GSO Capital announced in October 2014, the Compensation Committee decided to pay the deferred portion of incentive compensation in common stock that would vest on same three-year schedule with unvested amounts subject to forfeiture in certain circumstances.
-The change was made to provide for strong executive alignment with the Company s stockholders and continue the focus on building stockholder value.
+A portion of the annual incentive awards granted to the named executive officers in respect of 2015 performance was deferred to both provide ongoing incentives and promote retention.
+In January 2015, the Compensation Committee decided that 20% of the named executive officers incentive compensation would be paid in shares of the Company s common stock, which would be restricted at issuance and subject to vesting.
+In February 2016, the Committee issued restricted stock awards that will vest in three substantially equal installments over a three-year period, beginning on the first anniversary of the date of grant.
+The Compensation Committee believes that this provides for strong executive alignment with the Company s stockholders and a continued focus on building stockholder value.